Actor and Filmmaker in Los Angeles, California

-On TV, she has guest starred on "Silicon Valley," “Fear the Walking Dead," "NCIS,” “Numbers,” nearly all of NBC’s “Law and Order” shows, and held recurring roles on “All My Children,” and "The Affair."
+On TV, she has guest starred on "Silicon Valley," “Fear the Walking Dead," "NCIS,” “Numbers,” nearly all of NBC’s “Law and Order” shows, and held recurring roles on “All My Children,”"The Affair," and "Shameless."

 In the film world, Lynn is a fixture at film festivals, setting an unofficial record at the 28th Annual LAAPFF with 5 concurrent movie roles.
 Directors often recast her – she has earned a reputation as a hard-working, down-to-earth collaborator.

 This journey began with a starring role in her first feature film, “Saving Face” alongside Joan Chen and Michelle Krusiec.
 The romantic comedy was produced by Will Smith's Overbrook Entertainment with Forensic Films, and was released theatrically by Sony Pictures Classics in May 2005.
 It earned her “The Outstanding Newcomer Award” at the 2006 AXAwards.

 Since 2009, Lynn has become known as an award-winning blogger (The Actor's Diet, Thick Dumpling Skin) and body image activist.
 Her food videos with BuzzFeed, Hello Giggles, ISATV, and Tastemade's Facet have reached over 40 million views.
 Marie Claire Magazine named her the “New Generation of Social Activists."
 As a spokesperson for NEDA, she is a sought-after speaker, invited to National Conferences and College campuses.
 Lynn was the first Acting Ambassador chosen by Skype.

 Lynn is also a musician, having studied classical piano since the age of seven.
 Vocally, she is experienced with all types of music – from a cappella (she was the musical director of her group at Wesleyan and The Brearley School) to punk rock (in 2012 she sang with Dischord Record’s E.D.
 Sedgwick on their European tour).